Curriculum information of Carey Baptist Grammar School

 20

-Process Portfolio Nine to 18 screens which evidence the student’s sustained experimentation, exploration, manipulation and refinement of a variety of art-making activities.
+Art-Making Inquiries Portfolio Up to 15 screens which evidence the student’s personal investigations, creations and reflections and their art-making as inquiry in a variety of art-making forms..
 40

 Internal 40